 The forward osmosis desalination technology developed in our lab is moving forward.
 Read more at PBS' Nova Next publication and on the industry blog Forward Osmosis Tech.

 The paper "Thin-Film Composite Polyamide Membranes Functionalized with Biocidal Graphene Oxide Nanosheets" by Francois, Marissa, and Meny was selected as one of five Best Papers of ES&T Letters in 2014.
-For more on this, please see the journal's news release.
+For more on this, please see the journal's news release, or listen to the ES&T podcast (episode 16), in which Francois and Marissa speak with the managing editor of ES&T about the paper.

 Meny received the 2014 Association of Environmental Engineering and Science Professors (AEESP) Charles R. O'Melia Distinguished Educator Award.
 Read more about it here.